microsoft/confidential-sidecar-containers/examples/encfs/README.md

 ### Step by Step Example

-This example is is made to be run on Linux/WSL.
+This example is made to be run on Linux/WSL.
 Also make sure the line endings in the scripts used in this example are set to LF instead of CRLF.
 However, the import key tool is available in both Linux and Windows.
 The MAA endpoint is the value of env var [Authority Endpoint](encfs-sidecar-args.json#L12).
 See "obtain an attestation endpoint" section on how to get this endpoint.
 The managed HSM instance endpoint corresponds to [AKV Endpoint](encfs-sidecar-args.json#L15).
-We will also define and import a key into the managed HSM as shown in [`importkeyconfig.json`](importkeyconfig.json#L2) See "Setup Azure Key Vault and Generate User Managed Identity" section on how to obtain the mHSM endpoint.
+We will also define and import a key into the managed HSM as shown in [`importkeyconfig.json`](importkeyconfig.json#L2).
+See "Setup Azure Key Vault and Generate User Managed Identity" section on how to obtain the mHSM endpoint.

 #### 1. Obtain an Attestation Endpoint